IsleStats/docs/docs/features/mcci-commands.md

 - `player` - the player to currency info of.

 :::note
-These commands require API visibility for **collections** to be enabled.
+This command requires API visibility for **collections** to be enabled.
 See [Enable the MCC Island API](/user-guides/enable-mcci-api) for more info.
 :::

 ## Leveling Info